LispCookbook/cl-cookbook/equality.md

 (eql #\A #\A) ;; => T
 ~~~

-And we still can't compare lists or cons cells:
+And we still can't meaningfully compare lists or cons cells:

 ~~~lisp
 (eql (cons 'a 'b) (cons 'a 'b)) ;; => NIL